Gagauzia: Soviet Union

 Gagauz nationalism remained an intellectual movement during the 1980s, but strengthened by the end of the decade, as the Soviet Union began to embrace liberal ideals.
 In 1988, activists from the local intelligentsia aligned with other ethnic minorities to create a movement known as the Gagauz People.
 A year later, the Gagauz People held its first assembly; they passed a resolution demanding the creation of an autonomous territory in southern Moldova, with the city of Comrat as its capital.

 The Gagauz national movement intensified when Moldovan (Romanian) was accepted as the official language of the Republic of Moldova in August 1989, challenging the then-dominant Russian language which was the official language of the USSR.
 A part of the multiethnic population of southern Moldova was concerned about the change in official languages.
-They had a lack of confidence in the central government in Chișinău.
+They did not trust the central government in Chișinău.
 The Gagauz were also worried about the implications for them if Moldova reunited with Romania, as seemed likely at the time.
-In August 1990, Comrat declared itself an autonomous republic, but the Moldovan government annulled the declaration as unconstitutional.
+In November 1989, the Gagauz ASSR was declared within Moldova.
+In August 1990, Comrat declared itself an autonomous Soviet republic separate from Moldova, but the Moldovan government annulled the declaration as unconstitutional.
 At that time, Stepan Topal emerged as the leader of the Gagauz national movement.

 Independent Moldova

 Support for the Soviet Union remained high in Gagauzia, with a referendum in March 1991 returning an almost unanimous vote in favour of remaining part of the USSR.
-Many Gagauz supported the Moscow coup attempt in August 1991, and Gagauzia declared itself an independent republic on 19 August 1991.
-In September Transnistria declared its independence, thus further straining relations with the government of Moldova.
+Many Gagauz supported the Moscow coup attempt in August 1991, and in September the same year, Transnistria declared its independence, thus further straining relations with the government of Moldova.
 But, when the Moldovan parliament voted on independence on 27 August 1991, six of the 12 Gagauz deputies in the Moldovan parliament voted in favour, while the other six abstained.
 The Moldovan government began to pay more attention to minority rights.
 The economic dependence of Gagauzia on the rest of Moldova, and the Moldovan army's inability to defeat Transnistria, created reasons for compromise on both sides.

 In February 1994, President Mircea Snegur promised autonomy to the Gagauz, but opposed independence.
 He was also opposed to the suggestion that Moldova become a federal state made up of three republics: Moldova, Gagauzia, and Transnistria.

 In 1994, the Parliament of Moldova awarded to "the people of Gagauzia" (through the adoption of the new Constitution of Moldova) the right of "external self-determination".
-On 23 December 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia" (Gagauz: Gagauz Yeri), resolving the dispute peacefully.
-This date is now a Gagauz holiday.
+On 23 December 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia" (Gagauz Yeri).
+The law entered into force on 14 January 1995, resolving the dispute peacefully.
+23 December is now a Gagauz holiday.
 Gagauzia is now a "national-territorial autonomous unit" with three official languages: Romanian, Gagauz, and Russian.